maizzle/maizzle.com/content/docs/transformers/url-parameters.md

 Type: Array\
 Default: `['a']`

 Array of tag names to process.

-Only URLs inside `href=""` attributes of tags in this array will be processed.
+By default, only URLs inside [known attributes](#attributes) of tags in this array will be processed.

 You may use CSS selectors to select only certain attributes.
 For example, this will apply parameters only to anchors that include example.com in their `href` value: